Please give generously to Cancer Research : https://www.justgiving.com/Dan-Thompson11/

 World Bank Data

-Here’s the latest World Bank data for Belarus – with the year 2000 as a comparison.
+Here’s the latest World Bank data for Liberia – with the year 2000 as a comparison.

 ***The World Bank notes that the methodology can vary between countries and over time within a given country.
 (While most of the World Bank data generally follows understandable trends, this number often oscillates wildly suggesting that different methodologies are frequently used over time within a given country.)